Please log in to view and register for group events!

 Our speaker Angela Morgan will take you on an informative and entertaining virtual tour of Brixton with glimpses of its past, the present and potentially the future of this famous residential and shopping area.

-Monday 24th November 2025 at 2:15 p.m.
+Tuesday 25th November 2025 at 2:15 p.m.

 Thomas Becket

-Presented by: Imogen Corrigan (Adult education centre)
+Presented by: Imogen Corrigan (Hutton Community Centre)

 This talk charts Becket’s rise from being a reluctant scholar who loved sports to being one of the most powerful men in the land.
 It follows his disputes with Henry II culminating in his shocking end and it tries to find the man behind the robes of office he loved so much.
 It is a story of great drama, but a human one, nonetheless.

-Monday 26th January 2026 at 2:15 p.m.
+Tuesday 27th January 2026 at 2:15 p.m.

 The sculpture heritage of Harlow

-Presented by: Peter Aylmer (Adult education centre)
+Presented by: Peter Aylmer (Hutton Community Centre)

 Harlow is rightly known as 'Sculpture Town', thanks to a growing collection of around 100 public works of art on continual display in its streets and public places.
 But how did this come about?
 Peter will trace how the new town's master planner, the renowned architect Frederick Gibberd, saw public art as integral to his conception of the town, and how that legacy has been developed since.
 He will also look at how the very plan of Harlow is itself something of a work of art, based on Gibberd's close understanding of the Essex landscape.